 The Babee Greens cover fits tightly enough to hold a pad folded prefold or Flaparap pad in place (see photos below).
 It can also be used over Cloth-eez fitted diapers.
 I wish I would have bought two of the Babee Greens wool diaper covers when I placed my order with Green Mountain Diapers!

 Instead, I have been hand washing poop spots off the one Babee Greens cover quite often and using the Loveybums covers while it dries overnight.
 But in the early days, the Loveybums covers would leak at night, making for a stressful night.
 I even sent my husband to Target to buy a pack of newborn Honest Diapers for me to use at night.
-But the pack of 44 diapers only lasted about four days, since I was going through about 10 diapers per night at that point!
+But the pack of 44 diapers only lasted about four nights, since I was going through about 10 diapers per night at that point!
 That's why I'm a cloth diapering mama.
 I change diapers way too often to rely on disposables.

 I am tempted to buy a couple Babee Greens wool covers in size small, but I know that as my baby grows and I am not always laying her down for diaper changes, the snaps will be too difficult to close while holding her in my arms.